theSuperStudioDev/test2/README.md

 Deletes all invites from the server.

 #### Mass Create Roles
 Mass creates roles in the server.
-Requires to enter the amount of roles.
+Requires to enter the name and amount of roles.

 #### Mass Create Channels
 Mass creates channels in the server.
-Requires to enter the amount of channels.
+Requires to enter the name and amount of channels.

 #### Prune Members
 Prunes members in the server who haven't been active in 1 day.